ivan-hc/AM/docs/guides-and-tutorials/template.md

 Comment=Engine originally used on Mind Games mod.
 Categories=Game;
 ```
 and most importantly, pay attention to the name of the binary file.
-In the example above we have `Exec=PsychEngine`, this means that the binary is not `$APP`, so you have to change the `chmod` (to made the file executable) and `ln` (to symlink the file in $PATH) references bi adding the exact name of the binary, so the two references of `chmod`
+In the example above we have `Exec=PsychEngine`, this means that the binary is not `$APP`, so you have to change the `chmod` (to made the file executable) and `ln` (to symlink the file in $PATH) references by adding the exact name of the binary, so the two references of `chmod`
 ```
 chmod a+x ./$APP
 ```